issa16/cogs3/docs/index.md

 #### Overview
 ---

-In addition to the default users view as described in the ‘User’ section above, a member of staff will have the option to view the compute and storage consumption of any project.
+In addition to the default users view as described in the ‘User’ section above, a member of staff will have the option to view the compute and storage consumption of any project on MySCW.

 Upon successful login to MySCW, a member of staff will have an additional link in the left sidebar menu named ‘Data Analytics’.